Catherine the Great (miniseries)

-Catherine the Great is a British-American miniseries in four parts written by Nigel Williams and directed by Philip Martin for Sky Atlantic and HBO Miniseries.
+Catherine the Great is a British-American television miniseries written by Nigel Williams and directed by Philip Martin for Sky Atlantic and HBO Miniseries.
 It stars Helen Mirren as the titular Catherine the Great.

-The miniseries premiered in its entirety on 3 October 2019 on Sky Atlantic in the United Kingdom.
+The series premiered in its entirety on 3 October 2019 on Sky Atlantic in the United Kingdom.
 It debuted on 21 October 2019 on HBO in the United States.
 The show was also distributed worldwide by Sky Vision.

 Plot

 The miniseries depicts Empress Catherine II of Russia's reign, from 1764, two years after taking power, until her death in 1796.